awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 [122502] ODBC general error.
 ```

+In this case, you might need to adjust some of your task settings\.

 To solve the issue where a task is being disconnected from a MySQL target, do the following:
 + Check that you have your database variable `max_allowed_packet` set large enough to hold your largest LOB\.
 + Check that you have the following variables set to have a large timeout value\.
 We suggest you use a value of at least 5 minutes for each of these variables\.